AkshatKapo/AkshatKapo/README.md

 - 👋 Hi, I’m Akshat Kapoor
 - 👀 I’m interested in learning new programming languages and work on different projects.
 - 🌱 I’m currently learning React framework
-- 💞️ I’m looking for Full time Grad job for fall 2025
 - 📫 You can contact me at akshatkapoor62@gmail.com

 <!---